 Also known as Myofascial Trigger Point needling, it is use of a filaform needle (the same used in Acupuncture) inserted into the Trigger points.
 Trigger points or Myofascial trigger points are essentially sites of irritation within muscle fibres, which can form a ‘muscle knot’ or band of tightness or discomfort.

 This practice was first discussed by Janet Travell in the 1940s, in her book ‘Myofascial Pain and dysfunction: The Trigger Point Manual’.

 It is mostly used for pain eg knee pain, shoulder pain, low back pain, neck pain

-These days you will find some physiotherapists, chiropractors or massage therapists will perform Dry Needling as an adjunct to their treatment after doing a short course.
+These days you will find some physiotherapists, chiropractors or massage therapists who will perform Dry Needling as an adjunct to their treatment after doing a short course.